updated: July 14, 2021

 You might be interested in 11 Side Effects of the Rabies Vaccine in Dogs

-Ways to Incorporate Fruit into Your Dog’s Diet
+How to Easily Incorporate Fruit into Your Dog’s Diet

-With the pits safely removed, you are free to treat your dog with nectarines and peaches!
+With the pits safely removed, you are free to treat your dog with nectarines and peaches in small amounts.

-You can even give your dog frozen slices as a summer treat.
-There are many different ways to incorporate fruit and vegetables into their diets, so have some fun making special fruit treats for your dog!
+There are many different ways to incorporate fruit and vegetables into their diets, so have some fun making special fruit treats for your dog.

-You can take puréed nectarines and freeze them into ice cube trays to make a quick and easy summer frozen treat for your dog!
+Take puréed nectarines and freeze them into ice cube trays to make a quick and easy summer frozen treat for your dog.

 Dried fruit, in moderation, can be a tasty and healthy chew treat for dog too!